Klurifixus/Fixus-IT-Consulting/README.md

 <img src="/about-mobile.png" height="250" alt="Mobile view over about.html">
 <img src="/contact-mobile.png" height="250" alt="Mobile view over contact.html">
 </>
+This is how it looks on a cellphone.
+I have on the picture added out the scrolling part.

 ## Deployment

 - Language: English

 ## Media
-- I know you should'nt have one on autoplay, but i wanted it.
+I know you should'nt have one on autoplay, but i wanted it.
 So i created it!
 <img src="/thanks-tablet.png" height="250" alt="Picture of the Thanks.html and the mp4 file that opens automatically.">
+I know you should'nt have one on autoplay, but i wanted it.
+So i created it!

 ## Tools I Have Used